 Joel Schwartzberg has been teaching effective presentation and messaging techniques to corporate, group, and individual clients since 2006, and is the author of "Get to the Point!
-Sharpen Your Message and Make Your Words Matter" (October 2017, Berrett-Koehler).
+Sharpen Your Message and Make Your Words Matter."

-His clients include American Express, Blue Apron, the American Society for the Prevention of Cruelty to Animals (ASPCA), Comedy Central, the American Jewish Committee, the Brennan Center for Justice, North Point Ministries, and the San Diego Bar Association.
+His client list includes American Express, Blue Apron, the American Society for the Prevention of Cruelty to Animals (ASPCA), Comedy Central, the American Jewish Committee, the Brennan Center for Justice, North Point Ministries, and the San Diego Bar Association.

-Currently Senior Director of Strategic and Executive Communications for one of America's longest-standing nonprofit organizations, Joel has delivered major presentations at conferences including the Ragan Speechwriters Conference, the ALI Leadership and Executive Communication Conference, the Professional Women in Advocacy Conference, the World Conference of the Professional Speechwriters Association, and the American Society of Mechanical Engineers Annual Conference.
+Currently Senior Director of Strategic and Executive Communications for one of America's longest-standing nonprofit organizations, Joel has delivered major presentations at national conferences including the Ragan Speechwriters Conference, the ALI Leadership & Executive Communication Conference, the Professional Women in Advocacy Conference, The Conference Board’s Corporate Communications Conference, and the World Conference of the Professional Speechwriters Association.

 As a public speaking collegiate competitor, Joel won the 1990 United States Championship in After-Dinner Speaking, the 1990 Massachusetts State Championship in Persuasive Speaking, and that year was ranked among the ten top public speakers in the country.
 After coaching public speaking teams at colleges including the University of Pennsylvania and Seton Hall University, Joel was inducted into the National Forensic Association Hall of Fame in 2002.